Coronado Agrees to Build More Housing

 “The Los Angeles Times said that Coronado ‘might be California’s biggest violator of affordable housing law.’
 Today’s settlement puts an end to that distinction,” said Attorney General Rob Bonta.
 “The City of Coronado has wisely chosen to collaborate with us and confront its housing challenges head on.
 There’s no question that this moment is long overdue — I want to thank the current Coronado City Council for finally doing the right thing.
 The housing crisis we are facing in California is enormous, and the only way we can tackle it is if every local government follows the law and builds its fair share of housing.
 Today should serve as a valuable lesson to counties and cities across the state: no matter your situation, state leaders are willing and able to help you deliver housing for all of your residents.
 If we could get it done in Coronado, an island city where a military base and a port sits on more than half of it, we can get it done elsewhere, too.”

 The City of Coronado was required to update its housing plan by April 15, 2021 to plan for 912 new housing units.
-Instead, Coronado challenged the law itself and adopted a housing plan that did not meet its RHNA target.
+The City submitted a Housing Element Update in 2021, but was not found to substantially comply.
+After receiving a notice of violation from the State, the City and State conferred in good faith to chart a course for the City to attain compliance.

 “All California communities must take seriously their responsibility to facilitate housing development at all income levels through the housing element process, and HCD is here to help,” said Gustavo Velasquez, Director of the California Department of Housing & Community Development.
 “But when local jurisdictions miss their housing element deadlines, HCD must enforce the law and hold them accountable.
 We are glad to see the City of Coronado commit to bringing their housing element into compliance with Housing Element Law.
 HCD will continue to work with the City, and monitor them, to ensure compliance and hold them to the commitments they have made in this settlement.”